Jon Jonassen: Civil servant

 From 1983 to 1986 he served as the Cook Islands' Secretary of Foreign Affairs.
-In 1987 he was appointed Director of Programmes for the South Pacific Commission, serving as acting secretary-General in 1989.
+In 1987 he was appointed director of programmes for the South Pacific Commission, serving as acting secretary-general in 1989.
 In 1991 he returned to the Cook Islands to become secretary of the new Ministry of Cultural Development.

 Academic

 In 1993 he returned to Brigham Young University–Hawaii as a professor of political science.
-He took a leave of absence from 1997 to 1999 while he was serving as Cook Islands' High Commissioner to New Zealand, Australia, Fiji, and Papua New Guinea.
-He returned to BYU-H, where he became Director of Pacific Islands Studies.
-He is currently Emeritus Professor of Political Science and Pacific Islands Studies.
+He took a leave of absence from 1997 to 1999 while he was serving as Cook Islands' high commissioner to New Zealand, Australia, Fiji, and Papua New Guinea.
+He returned to BYU-H, where he became director of Pacific Islands studies.
+He is currently emeritus professor of political science and Pacific Islands studies.

-Jonassen's work has focused on document Cook Islands culture, including traditional songs and chants.
+Jonassen's work has focused on documenting Cook Islands culture, including traditional songs and chants.
 He published his first collection of Cook Islands legends while a university student.
 He is also a composer, and has composed more than 500 songs, including Mou Piri, and E Tai Roimata.

 Recognition

-He was made a Member of the Order of the British Empire for services to Cook Islands culture and the public service in the 2014 New Year Honours.
+He was made a member of the Order of the British Empire for services to Cook Islands culture and the public service in the 2014 New Year Honours.